tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh/README.md

 # Getting Started with my React App

-Welcome to my 'Sallies' Kitchen app'.
-The best things in life are simple and so is my app! - :D
+Welcome to my 'Sallies' Kitchen App'.
+The best things in life are simple and so is my App! - :D

 # In the project directory, you can run: `npm start`